spacetelescope/roman_datamodels/docs/roman_datamodels/datamodels/stnode.rst

 Hence, general functionality of an stnode object should be implemented in these two classes so that all stnode objects can inherit from them.

-Currently, there these two objects are implemented so that they follow the dictionary or list interface; meaning that, they can be accessed via the ``[]`` operator (``node["keyword"]`` or ``node[0]``).
+Currently, these two objects are implemented so that they follow the dictionary or list interface; meaning that, they can be accessed via the ``[]`` operator (``node["keyword"]`` or ``node[0]``).
 However, for the case of the `~roman_datamodels.stnode.DNode` objects, keys can also be used to directly